Omega-Org/omega-doc/README.md

 ### How it works
-The Application will utilize ad-hoc network technology to connect users together within the range of their own Wi-Fi hotspots or Bluetooth.
+The Application will utilize mesh network technology to connect users together within the range of their own Wi-Fi hotspots or Bluetooth.
 Each connection makes the network stronger and larger.
 It provides a backbone for modular-based features to help during peaceful protest or times of emergency, where the project can be forked to meet more specific needs.